 BFA, University of Texas-Austin, 1976; MFA, University of Oklahoma, 1983.

 Kat Singleton came to the Conservatory in 1988 from New York and worked as a full professor at Webster University.
 She has worked professionally as an actor and director across the country.
-For the Conservatory, Kat has directed productions of The House of Blue Leaves, Harvey, Crimes of the Heart, Les Liaisons Dangereuses, Gemini, The Women, and Summer and Smoke.
-Kat has also directed for the Black Hills Playhouse, the Lyceum Theatre in Arrow Rock and 11 productions for The Rep's Imaginary Theatre Company.
+For the Conservatory, Singleton has directed productions of The House of Blue Leaves, Harvey, Crimes of the Heart, Les Liaisons Dangereuses, Gemini, The Women, and Summer and Smoke.
+Singleton has also directed for the Black Hills Playhouse, the Lyceum Theatre in Arrow Rock and 11 productions for The Rep's Imaginary Theatre Company.

-Kat has been a member of Actor's Equity Association since 1974 with numerous acting credits across the country.
+Singleton has been a member of Actor's Equity Association since 1974 with numerous acting credits across the country.
 She also holds membership with the Screen Actor's Guild and AFTRA through which she did commercial work and many industrial films.
 Her favorite acting roles include Daisy from Driving Miss Daisy, Amanda from The Glass Menagerie, Mrs. Banks from Barefoot in the Park and Kate from Dancing at Lughnasa.
-Kat was one of the original company members of the Actor's Space Theatre Company in New York City.
+Singleton was one of the original company members of the Actor's Space Theatre Company in New York City.